 Convention Activities and Events

-The Schedule at a Glance provides a helpful overview of what's happening each day during the ASHA Convention in Denver.
+Schedule at a Glance provides a helpful overview of what's happening each day during the ASHA Convention.

-A number of ASHA board, committee and council meetings, affiliate meetings, and Open Houses and receptions are held during the ASHA Convention.
-View the schedule of meetings and receptions (published events only).
+Meetings—A number of ASHA board, committee and council meetings, affiliate meetings, and Open Houses and receptions are held during the ASHA Convention.
+The schedule of meetings will be available in late October.

 Pre-Convention events on Wednesday provide the opportunity to earn additional CEUs through special symposia or workshops.
 Social activities will also be offered, including the First-Timers' Orientation and the popular Welcome Reception in the Exhibit Hall.
 Tickets for these events are available through registration (some activities may carry an additional fee).